-Teeth Friendly Snacks and Lunches for SchoolTuesday, February 12, 2013 by: Dr. Biasucci
+Teeth Friendly Snacks and Lunches for Back to SchoolWednesday, August 28, 2013 by: Dr. Biasucci

-Preparing and packing a nutritious snacks and meals for school is important.
+It's almost back to school time again!
+Preparing and packing nutritious snacks and meals for school is important.
 Not only is your child using the nutrients found in these foods to keep his/her mind sharp during school hours, but these foods can also affect their dentition.

 While you pack those lunches and snacks remember that your children will typically not have the time, the resources, nor the desire to brush their teeth while attending school.
 Though brushing teeth twice a day is sufficient, it is not ideal for preventing decay.
 Optimally to prevent tooth decay a person should be brushing a minimal of three times per day with a fluoridated toothpaste and flossing atleast once.